jEnbuska/none-dux/README.md

 action creators:
 ```
-/* setState works like with react component,
+/* setState works like with react components state,
 what ever you specify get updated and a new application state is generated */
 export function removeUser(id) {
    return function (store) {